denigma/denigma/docs/main.rst

 Overflow
 --------

-Longer pages lead to the inlcusion of a scroll bar which provokes a shift of the header to the left site.
+Longer pages lead to the inclusion of a scroll bar which provokes a shift of the header to the left site.

 It can be avoided by enforcing the scrollbar for all pages